ollamaflow/ollamaflow.readme.io/reference/OllamaFlow/api-reference.md

 ---
 title: API Reference
 excerpt: >-
-  OllamaFlow provides two sets of APIs: **Ollama-compatible APIs** for AI inference and **Administrative APIs** for cluster management.
+  OllamaFlow provides three sets of APIs: **Ollama-compatible APIs** for AI inference and embeddings, **OpenAI-compatible APIs** for inference and embeddings, and **Administrative APIs** for cluster management.
 All APIs support JSON request/response format and maintain full compatibility with existing Ollama clients.
 deprecated: false
 hidden: false
 metadata: